Shivek-Sharma/recipe-finder/README.md

 • Connect to mealdb API and get recipes
 • Display recipes in DOM with image and it's name on hover effect for the searched term
 • Click on a recipe you liked and see the ingredients and method for it
-• Click on 'Get a random meal' button and fetch & display a random recipe
+• Click on 'Get a random recipe' button and fetch & display a random recipe